mr-watts/io.mrwatts.fuelinject/Assets/Package/README.md

 # Use

+To learn more about how Autofac itself works, see the [Autofac documentation](https://docs.autofac.org/).

 TODO: Document how to create/structure scene.
 TODO: Document `IInjector<T>` services.
 TODO: Document how to use when writing tests.